Types of Nursing Degrees

 Career track: ND programs will prepare you to make evidenced-based decisions in clinical, organizational and educational settings.
 Meanwhile, DNP programs will give you the skills to work in research, clinical care, patient outcomes and system management.
 Although time is a factor, your decision should be primarily based on which degree can bring you closest to your career goals.

 Graduates of a DNSc program are prepared as nurse scientists with the investigative skills of a researcher and the clinical and leadership skills necessary to influence the health care system.

 Your time: A DNSc program takes approximately five years if you attend full time.
 While part time options are available from many schools, this will tack on several years to the program.
 Your time will be spent with challenging coursework, in-depth research, a clinical defense and final dissertation.

 Career track: With a DNSc, you'll be able to work as an educator, analyst or administrator, along with several other high-level positions.
 If your goal is to make an impact on the nursing field, earning a DNSc can help you get there.

 Doctor of Philosophy Programs

-The MSN/PhD dual degree program is for highly qualified nurses with a bachelor's degree in nursing who are interested in an intensive, accelerated program simultaneously offering master's preparation and advanced research training at the doctoral level.
+Another program—the MSN/PhD dual degree—is for highly qualified nurses with a bachelor's degree in nursing who are interested in an intensive, accelerated program simultaneously offering master's preparation and advanced research training at the doctoral level.
 A typical program takes five years to complete.
 Some schools offer programs for students entering with a non-nursing bachelor's degree.

 Related Nursing Articles